avnestico/tidy-tex-resume/README.md

 Your resume will be formatted and output as `resume.pdf`.

-### Other args
+### Other Arguments

-    -s: Change the .sty file used to format your document (uses tidy-tex-resume.sty by default)
-    -o: Rename the .pdf output file (has the same name as the input file by default)
+    -s STY_FILE:  Change the .sty file used to format your document (uses tidy-tex-resume.sty by default) -o OUT_FILE:  Rename the .pdf output file (has the same name as the input file by default) -f FONT_SIZE: Change the font size in the resulting pdf (11 is the default, and you probably want to stay between 10 and 12)
+    --no-clean:   pdflatex creates a few auxiliary files, which are deleted by default but can be retained if this flag is set

+    $ python tidy-tex-resume.py resume.ini -s custom.sty -o "John Doe Resume.pdf" -f 12 --no-clean